-Upon successful VI-SPDAT completion, Continuum of Care providers, including transitional housing, rapid rehousing and permanent supportive housing will fill their case load (for services only programs) and/or beds/units (for housing programs) from the Coordinated Entry System according to the following prioritization criteria.
-HOTHC's Coordinated Entry System employs a Housing First process, which is focused on rapidly housing participants without preconditions.
-Emergency service programs such as emergency shelters, domestic violence shelters, homeless prevention, and street outreach will receive referral through Coordinated Entry, but due to the emergent nature of these programs, are able to function independent of the operating hours of the Coordinated Entry System's intake and assessment process.
+Upon successful completion of the assessment, housing and homelessness prevention providers, including ESG and CoC funded programs, will fill their case load (for services only programs) and/or beds/units (for housing programs) from the Heart to Home Coordinated Entry System according to the following prioritization criteria.
+Heart to Home's Coordinated Entry System employs a Housing First process, which is focused on rapidly housing participants without preconditions.
+Emergency service programs such as emergency shelters, domestic violence shelters, homeless prevention, and street outreach will receive referral through Coordinated Entry, but due to the emergent nature of these programs, are able to function independent of the operating hours of the Heart to Home Coordinated Entry System's intake and assessment process.
 These households should be connected to Coordinated Entry as soon as the intake and assessment processes are operating.
 Emergency service program interventions will not be prioritized based on severity of service need or vulnerability, allowing for an immediate crisis response.

-The HOTHC Coordinated Entry Committee will meet to conduct Case Conferencing at a minimum of once a month.
+The Heart to Home Coordinated Entry Committee will meet to conduct Case Conferencing at a minimum of once a month.
 Providers will notify the Committee of openings in their programs.
 Once a referral is made, following the prioritization criteria outlined below, the provider will contact the household to verify if the housing referral provides a good match and to set up an intake appointment.
-The provider will document any unsuccessful matches and provide both the (A) reason(s) why they were not housed, (B) date of unsuccessful match/"unassignment" and (C) name of the project being unassigned within HMIS so that the household can be reassigned to an additional provider at Case Conferencing.
-The provider will also document when each match does lead to successful program entry and provide the date the household moves into housing within HMIS.
+The provider will document any unsuccessful matches and provide both the (A) reason(s) why they were not housed, (B) date of unsuccessful match and (C) name of the project being unassigned within HMIS so that the household can be reassigned to an additional provider at Case Conferencing.
+The provider will also document when each match does lead to successful program entry and provide the date the household moves into the housing program within HMIS.
 If a household cannot be reached for referral placement, they will be dropped from the Prioritization List after 90 days if multiple attempts to contact and engage the household have been unsuccessful.